lanejere5/math/README.md

 There are also notes on adjacency matrices, spanning trees, and graph genus from teaching MATH 3V03 at McMaster University in 2019.

-The folder `/proofs` contains lecture slides from the Fall 2021 course "Introduction to mathematical Reasoning" at McMaster University.
+The folder `/proofs` contains lecture slides from the Fall 2021 course "Introduction to Mathematical Reasoning" at McMaster University.